sohailasghar688/awslabsohail/README.md

 # awslabsohail

 ####AWS keys must configure where we are running this terraform code.
 Shared in person!

-Key names are "test" and "test.pub".
+Key file names are "test" and "test.pub".
 They should reside at the terraform files.

 erraform init ## after updating the keys